 - When a child greets a dog, move slowly and offer the dog the back of a hand to sniff before petting.
 Petting the dog under the chin or on the chest will be less threatening to the dog than petting the top of the head.

-- Children should not encourage a dog to chase them.
+- Children shouldn't encourage a dog to chase them.
 Quick movements and high-pitched voices can trigger a dog’s attack-and-chase response.

 - Avoid tug-of-war games, as this sets up a competition between child and dog.
 These games often over-stimulate a dog and can encourage the dog to grab at hands and clothes.